 It’s my job to develop new syntheses and purification routes for these chemicals on a small-scale in the laboratory, and then optimise product yield and purity and reduce costs before the process is scaled up for production on our manufacturing plant.

-Working as a process chemist, I use basic techniques every day that I learnt in undergraduate laboratory classes, such as reflux, TLC, distillation, recrystallization, extraction, vacuum filtration and rotary evaporation.
+Working as a process chemist, I use basic techniques every day that I learnt in laboratory classes, such as reflux, TLC, distillation, recrystallization, extraction, vacuum filtration and rotary evaporation.
 I regularly use GC, HPLC, MS, IR and NMR to monitor reactions and analyse products.

 The choices I made during my degree helped me to get into this line of career.
 As part of my degree, I spent a year in industry working as an analytical chemist at the chemical company Innospec Inc. I learnt to use a variety of analytical techniques and gained valuable experience working in the chemical industry.